martyngigg/alg2rst/README.md

 This converter is designed for a single use to extract the documentation from Mantid algorithms and convert them to RST.
 It can also remove the documentation from the Mantid CCP files.

+##Requirments
+alg2rst requires pandoc to be installed and available on the command line.
+Install instructions for PanDoc can be found here: http://johnmacfarlane.net/pandoc/installing.html

 ##How to Use:

 alg2rst is made up of 4 classes.